Missing teen with autism found in New Mexico, about 200 miles away from his Arizona home

 It was Tuesday evening when the family got the call from authorities in New Mexico after the boy had been checked out at a local hospital.

-Desmond said his brother had turned up at the Walmart, where he tried to buy food and drinks but didn’t have any money.
+Desmond said his brother ended up at the Walmart, where he tried to buy food and drinks but didn’t have any money.
 The teen then reportedly went to hide in the bathroom and was later found by law enforcement.

 “It’s amazing how fast news can spread through social media,” Desmond said.
 “And we never would have thought that we would have had so many people reach out and ask ways they can help.”

-The family drove three hours each way to pick up the boy and bring him home.
+Desmond told The Associated Press that he and his mother made the drive to New Mexico after getting the call, traveling three hours each way to pick up the boy and bring him home.
+They shared a photo of their reunion at the hospital in Deming.

 Tucson police said they are investigating the boy’s travels.